tradecloud/tradecloud-docs-api-v2/order/supplier/receive/simple-order-event.md

 * `properties`: are key-value based custom fields, added by the buyer.
 * `notes`: are simple custom fields, added by the buyer.
 * `labels`: value-added services labels on order level.
-* `documents`: contain meta data, objectId or url, of attached documents by the buyer, see:
+* `documents`: contain meta data, objectId or url, of attached documents by the buyer.
 * `orderType`: the order type, one of `Purchase` or `Forecast`.

 {% page-ref page="download-document.md" %}